josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   Handle invalid routes with a `wildcard` route
 *   Navigate to the default route when the application launches with an empty path

-The starter application's structure looks like this:
+The structure of the starter application looks like this:

 <div class="filetree">
   <div class="file">